JoshuaDuq/PsychoPy_Thermal_EEG/README.md

-# Thermal Pain EEG/fMRI Experiment
+# Thermal Pain EEG Experiment

 This repository contains the PsychoPy Coder implementation for a thermal pain perception experiment.
 The experiment delivers calibrated thermal stimuli, records subjective pain ratings, and sends precise time-locking triggers to an EEG system.